dhardenb/space-frigates/README.md

 - [COMPLETE] Run a authoritative version of the game engine on the server side.
 This is neccisary to make the game more secure and to stay in sync

-- Rebuild the rendering code to use Canvas
+- [COMPLETE] Rebuild the rendering code to use Canvas

 - Add a proper landing page.
 Should include basic features like allowing user to indicate initials.